kongo2002/SharpXml/README.markdown

 - The order of the tags is irrelevant

-- Tag attributes are not supported and therefore ignored
+- Tag attributes are ignored by default (since version `1.4.0.0.` XML attribute support can be enabled using `XmlConfig.UseAttributes`)

 - XML namespaces are ignored as well

+- XML parsing is not completely XML 1.0/1.1 compliant.
+I.e. `CDATA` sections are not supported yet while comment parsing is just rudimentary implemented.

 In order to provide a better view on how fault-tolerant *SharpXml* works I will give an example of a *very bad formatted* XML input that will be deserialized